DarkGhostHunter/Lararut/README.md

 > These RUT queries work over the RUT Number for convenience, as the RUT Verification Digit should be verified on persistence.

-### `rut` property

-Additionally, this trait includes the `rut` property which is dynamically created from the RUT Number and RUT Verification Digit columns.
+The `rut` property is dynamically created from the RUT Number and RUT Verification Digit columns, which uses a caster underneath.

 ```php
 echo $user->rut; // "20490006-K"
 ```

-### Configuring the RUT columns
+#### Configuring the RUT columns

 By convention, the trait uses `rut_num` and `rut_vd` as the default columns to retrieve and save the RUT Number and RUT Verification Digit, respectively.